ChristianGoueguel/specProc/README.md

 <!-- badges: end -->

-`specProc` package performs a number of pre-processing tasks commonly used in the analysis of laser-induced breakdown spectroscopy (LIBS) spectra.
+`specProc` package performs a number of pre-processing tasks commonly used in laser-induced breakdown spectroscopy (LIBS).
 Collectively, these are essential tools in LIBS calibration modeling, called chemometrics.
 These include:

 -   Baseline removal
 -   Peaks detection